ZKNoxHQ/ZKeeper/README.md

 ## 🔮 ZKproof

 The current assessment proved is "I know a preimage of commitment = H(Kpub, Nonce)", to commit the public key in the contract without revealing it.
 This will allow to increase the number of shares, pick a threshold in the future.
 Currently it is hiding the public key value, and provide a resistance against a trapped HW.
+In case of loss of the nonce, sudo shall be used to restore a new ZK contract.

 -----